umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/dedicated-resources.md

 _Dedicated Resources_ is a feature on Umbraco Cloud that gives you the option to move your project to a dedicated server.
 You can choose between a number of _dedicated options_ depending on the amount of resources you will need for your project.

 In this article, you can read about how to move your Umbraco Cloud project to dedicated resources.
-As well what you need to be aware of before you do so.
+You can also find information about what you need to be aware of before doing so.

 ## Before you move your project to dedicated resources